Online Privacy and Security

 Automatically: Waterstone may collect Information from the consumer automatically by tracking usage data and using other technologies.
 For example, Waterstone may send “cookies” to a consumer’s computer.
 “Cookies” are text files of information that are stored on the consumer’s computer.
 Cookies help identify the consumer as a unique customer and stores personal preferences and technical information.
 Cookies allow us to collect information such as the type of browser, which pages are viewed, which webpages are visited, which pages linked the consumer to our site, and which link, if any, the consumer follows off of our Website.
 We use this information to personalize the borrower experience, enhance security, facilitate navigation, and to display material more efficiently.
 Most browsers automatically accept cookies, but the borrowers can usually modify your browser setting to decline cookies if preferred.

 Waterstone may also use web beacons, pixel tags, clear GIFs and other technologies to track consumer’s online movements.
 These are small pieces of data that are embedded in images on our Website.
+Waterstone may also use third-party technologies to provide audience measurements and other analytics services for us.
+We, or our third-party vendors, may collect personal information about your online activities over time when you use our Website.

-How We Respond to Do-Not-Track ("DNT") Signals
+How We Respond To Do-Not-Track ("DNT") Signals

 DNT is the concept that has been promoted by regulatory authorities, in particular the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites.
-Most browsers provide a DNT option that relies on a technology known as a DNT header that sends a signal to websites' visited by the browser user about the user's DNT preference.
+Most browsers provide a DNT option that relies on a technology known as a DNT header that sends a signal to websites visited by the browser user about the user's DNT preference.

 Waterstone does not currently does not respond to DNT signals in browsers because it does not track individual members across the web.
 Waterstone does not authorize the collection of personally identifiable information from consumers through advertising technologies.